Selena-JM/AdaptedCello_java_en/README.md

    2.2.
 Executing the compiled source code

-- Go to the trials folder
+- Go to the "trials" folder
 - Go to any of the folders within, let's say you pick the "demo" folder.
 - Open git bash
 - Use the command